Typhoon Bopha: Meteorological history

-On November 23, 2012, a large area of convection lingered 650 km (400 mi) south of Pohnpei, near the equator at a latitude of 0.6ºN.
-The system had a poorly defined, elongated atmospheric circulation and was located in an area of moderate wind shear and restricted outflow, due to a subtropical ridge to the north.
-As a result, the Joint Typhoon Warning Center (JTWC) assessed a low chance for tropical cyclogenesis.
-The center slowly consolidated, with a well-defined mid-level center.
-Late on November 25, the JTWC issued a tropical cyclone formation alert after it organized further, noting that the system had developed an anticyclone which was providing outflow.
-Around the same time, the Japan Meteorological Agency (JMA) classified the system as a tropical depression, about 410 km (255 mi) south-southwest of Pohnpei.
-At 2100 UTC on November 25, the JTWC too upgraded the system to Tropical Depression 26W.
+On November 23, the United States Joint Typhoon Warning Center (JTWC) reported that a tropical disturbance had persisted, about 350 nmi to the south of Pohnpei in the Federated States of Micronesia.
+At the time, bands of atmospheric convection were flaring around the disturbances poorly defined low-level circulation centre, while the system was located in an area of moderate vertical windshear with sea-surface temperatures of 28–30 C. Over the next couple of days, the system's low-level circulation centre slowly consolidated further and came under the influence of a developing anticyclone, which allowed vertical windshear to become more favourable for tropical cyclogenesis.
+On November 25, the JTWC and the Japan Meteorological Agency (JMA) reported that disturbance had developed into a tropical depression, with the former classifying it as Tropical Depression 26W.
+At this time the system was located about 285 nmi to the southeast of Chuuk State and was moving towards the west-northwest, along the southern edge of a subtropical ridge of high pressure that was located to the south of Japan.

-Upon developing, a depression had deep convection located in rainbands around the increasingly consolidating center; however, the center initially was difficult to locate.
-With minimal wind shear and overall favorable conditions, the system was expected to gradually intensify as it moved generally westward, steered by the ridge to the north.
 On November 26, the movement became nearly stationary as the center organized further.
 Later that day, the JMA upgraded the depression to Tropical Storm Bopha (1224), and early on November 27 the JTWC followed suit after a strong burst of thunderstorms over the center.
 Its westward motion increased on November 28, later becoming west-southwestward.
 The convection gradually became better organized and wrapped into the center, indicative of a strengthening storm.
 However, early on November 29 the appearance degraded, with the thunderstorms limited to the southern periphery due to reduced outflow to the south.
 The circulation became exposed, and the JTWC noted that Bopha was unable to intensify significantly due to its low latitude and correspondingly low Coriolis effect.
 Late on November 29, convection increased, aided by warm waters and low wind shear.
-At 0000 UTC on November 30, the JMA upgraded Bopha to a severe tropical storm.
-A few hours later, the JTWC upgraded the storm to a typhoon, and the JMA followed suit at 1800 UTC that day.
+At 00:00 UTC on November 30, the JMA upgraded Bopha to a severe tropical storm.
+A few hours later, the JTWC upgraded the storm to a typhoon, and the JMA followed suit at 18:00 UTC that day.
 At that time, Bopha was located about 980 km (610 mi) east-southeast of Palau.

 As the system continued to intensify, organized bands of thunderstorms began to develop rapidly around the system, mostly on the western half of the storm.
 They later merged with Bopha, which led to the system's increase in size.
 Several hot towers also began to rise up near the low level circulation center, with one of the hot towers reaching 17 km into the atmosphere.
 At around the same time, on November 30, a ragged, eye-like feature appeared in microwave imagery, which later transitioned into a pinhole eye by December 1.